Road & Travel Magazine

 Vehicle Model Guide

-The Cliff House Resort and Spa sits on the cliffs of Maine.
+Cliff House Resort and Spa in Maine

 I'm shrinking.
 I've always been short, but ever since I turned 35 last month, I've been getting smaller.
 Of course, I did give up the platform heels for more comfortable shoes.
 But alas, that's not it.
 Trying to get my first novel published has proven to be a humiliating experience thus far.
 Feeling small is not always physical.